jupyterhub/repo2docker/docs/source/index.md

 ## Get started with `repo2docker`

-This tutorial walks you through setting up `repo2docker`, building your first environment image, and running it locally with Docker.
+This tutorial walks you through setting up `repo2docker`, building your first environment image, and running it locally with a container engine.

 ```{toctree}
 :maxdepth: 2